Book Review ~ Barbara Rockman’s ‘to cleave’

 Published by: Britton Gildersleeve

 Writer Britton Gildersleeve grew up in Southeast Asia, moved to the Middle East when she married, and returned to Oklahoma to raise her two sons.
-Now that they're grown, she and her beloved live in Virginia, where she can be closer to sons, daughter-in-law, & grandsons.
+Now that they're grown, she lives in Virginia, where she can be closer to sons, daughter-in-law, & grandsons.
 Sometimes she hears voices, so she writes ~ And she drinks a lot of tea.

 Categories family, marriage, Nimrod, poetry, poets, writingLeave a comment